Sbozzolo/kuibit/docs/visualize_matplotlib.rst

 The function :py:func:`~.plot_contour` plots the contours without filling.
 It requires the number of levels, or an array that specify where the levels are.

+With :py:func:`~.plot_components_boundaries`, you can plot the grid structure.
+The function takes a :py:class:`~.HierarchicalGridData` as argument as plots its grid structure.
+By defaults, ghost zones are not included, but they can be passing ``remove_ghosts=False``.
+The function plots the boundaries of the single components, but when multiple components can be merged into a single refinement level, then only the outer boundary is plotted (a notable case in which this is currently not possible is when there are multiple refinement centers).

 Horizons
 --------